wayofthepie/sec/README.md

     -h, --help    Print help information

 SUBCOMMANDS:
-    help        Print this message or the help of the given subcommand(s) insert      Insert a value of the given name retrieve    Retrieve the value of the given name
+    help          Print this message or the help of the given subcommand(s) initialize    Initialize the store with the given key id insert        Insert a value of the given name retrieve      Retrieve the value of the given name
 ```

 # Build